 - Peace and true freedom for all when we no longer have agendas or self-interests to defend, and instead strive to honestly, truthfully, and courageously know the truth at all costs – even at cost to our egos and their cherished beliefs and ideologies

 Why would we want to let go of our religious beliefs and afterlife theories, especially if they provide us much comfort?
 Because comforting or not, they are based not on reality, but on the illusion of ego – the illusion of self in the first place; and ironically enough, there is everything to gain by losing our attachment to ego, and everything to lose by holding on to ego’s illusion.
-By believing in “eternal life” and “immortal souls,” “God,” or whatever other illusory beings or conceptions we wish to create to comfort and hold on to our egos, the fear never ends because these lies merely attempt to shield this illusion from being seen for what it is, rather than expose the truth of the illusion of self, and with it, all concepts of “beings,” “persons,” or any other ego-based notions.
+By believing in “eternal life” and “immortal souls,” “God,” or whatever other illusory beings or conceptions we wish to create to comfort and hold on to our egos, the fear never ends because these lies merely attempt to shield this illusion from being seen for what it is, rather than expose the truth of the illusion of self, and with it, all concepts of “beings,” “souls,” or any other ego-based notions.
 Even believers understand deep down the illusion of God, the self, and the afterlife, which is why many of those who claim to be “religious” are still very much disturbed by and afraid of the reality of death.
-I have always found it puzzling why believers would be disturbed and afraid, especially since death is supposed to provide the believer with everything and more they could possibly want after death.
+I have always found it puzzling why believers would be disturbed and afraid of death, especially since death is supposed to provide the believer with everything and more they could possibly want after death.
 You would think believers would be jumping off bridges, taking lethal over-dosages of drugs, and encouraging their friends to not get treatment for their deadly illnesses to expedite their entrance into Heaven if they really believed what they claim to believe, especially in light of how terrible life on Earth can be.
 The behavior of believers, who almost always do the exact opposite of trying to expedite their passing as well as the passing of others clearly illustrates the internal contradiction between what they know is true, and what they want to believe is true.
 The belief in God and the afterlife is merely an attempt at resolving believers’ cognitive dissonance between the two.
-That is why believers tend to get defensive and even angry when these beliefs are threatened, since these beliefs are their “answer” to “resolving” this cognitive dissonance – an “answer” they therefore do not wish to have taken away.
-But like drugs, these so-called “answers” merely covers over the discomfort of cognitive dissonance, but never resolves it.
+That is why believers tend to get defensive and even angry when these beliefs are threatened in the face of genuine evidence and sound reasoning, since these beliefs are their “answer” to “resolving” this cognitive dissonance – an “answer” they therefore do not wish to have taken away.
+But like drugs, these so-called “answers” are no answers at all, and merely covers over the discomfort of cognitive dissonance, but never resolves it.
 The defensiveness of believers who are confronted with the contradictions and therefore falsehood of their beliefs illustrate this fact clearly.
-If what they believed was true, then evidence would support it.
-Since there is no evidence to support their beliefs, and they know it, they therefore get defensive when the truth contradicts the conclusions they wish to defend.
+If what they believed was true, then genuine evidence or at least sound reasoning would support it.
+Since there is no genuine, good evidence nor sound reasoning to support their beliefs, and they know it, they therefore get defensive when the truth contradicts the conclusions they wish to defend.